cat-726989__480

 We’ve had our cat Rocky almost 16 years, the longest of any animal in our marriage.
 Now 81 in human time, he’s stone-deaf and arthritic.
 His once-supple spine feels ridged.
 One day Rocky was the new kitty on the block, brash and bold.
 Now he’s elderly.
 The other day we discovered something that may signal his end is nearer than we thought.

 We found a marble-sized lump behind his ear.
 I brought him to the vet who said it’s probably a cyst.
-“Still you never know,” he said.
+“Still you never know.
+It could be cancer,” he said.
 “The only way to find out is open it and see what’s in there.”

-I shuddered to think of Rocky on the surgical table, given anesthesia while the doctor investigates.
+I shuddered to think of Rocky on the surgical table, given anesthesia while the doctor investigated.

 That night, we had a family meeting.
 We wondered what was most humane.
 Should we try and prolong Rocky’s life through medical intervention?
 Or should we let nature take its course?